Last modified: July 29, 2024

 Comparing Commits

-Dive deeper into differences between commits:
+Dive deeper into differences between commits using the following Git commands:

 git log